The Spiny Bush (Euphorbia-Didieraceae scrub) and Ifaty's mangroves

 The south-west of Madagascar is one of the poorest in Madagascar.
 It is a hostile environment for the cultivation of food crops: maize can be grown only in the rainy season – in the years when there is one.
 Instead, people rely on the sea and on livestock, principally goats.
-The forests have been cut for firewood and charcoal.
+Many forests have been cut for firewood and charcoal.

 Deforestation and Conservation